h2th3k/gittest/README.md

 # Gittest
-Testing for all git operations
+Testing for all git operations, for practicing and improving git skills.

 ## Basic Operations
 ```